 This post is also available in: French

 Play in the Wild! is committed to the practices of Being Nonviolence.
-We believe that eating, buying and supporting organic food is nonviolence to self because it nourishes our body’s health; nonviolence to our communities because it supports farmers to live well and contributes to the health of others; and nonviolence to all life because it cares for the well-being and future of people, land, rivers, and animals for generations to come.
-Because of this, all of the food we offer on our programs is organic, with rare exceptions.
+We believe that eating, growing and supporting organic food is nonviolence to self because it nourishes our body’s health; nonviolence to our communities because it supports farmers to live well and contributes to the health of others; and nonviolence to all life because it cares for the well-being and future of people, land, rivers, and animals for generations to come.
+Because of this, all of the food we offer on our programs is organic, with rare exceptions – and much of it is grown on our Farm and Gardens at Wild!
+Heart Refuge.
 To understand how we came to this decision and to address some common misconceptions about organic food, we offer the following Frequently Asked Questions:

 What’s the difference between organic and conventional food?